javascript-tutorial/en.javascript.info/1-js/99-js-misc/01-proxy/article.md

 We can also bind `revoke` method to proxy by setting `proxy.revoke = revoke`.

-Another option is to create a `WeakMap` that has `proxy` as the key and the corresponding `revoke` as the value, that allows to easily find `revoke` for a proxy:
+Another option is to create a `WeakMap` that has `proxy` as the key and the corresponding `revoke` as the value, that allows us to easily find `revoke` for a proxy:

 ```js run
 *!*